OfficialLambdax/BeamMP-Transporter/README.md

 Thanks to Olrosse for laying most of the foundation in this project with his Infection gamemode.

 Some notes:
- There is a lag spike everytime a luatrigger is triggered, I'm still trying to fix that.
  You can create your own areas on any map, in time I will create a tutorial on how to do this.
 If you find any issues, let me know either through github or the BeamMP forum.